If you have any further questions, don't hesitate to GET IN TOUCH.

 •order home and delivery address

 For suppliers, contributors and occasionally customers, we request bank details so we can make payments direct.
-This information is entered into out on-line banking with HSBC and we destroy any manual record.
+This information is entered into our on-line banking with Santander and we destroy any manual record.
 We will never collect additional information about you without informing you of this beforehand.
 The data we hold will be accurate and up to date.
 You can check the information that we hold about you by emailing us.
 If you find any inaccuracies we will delete or correct it promptly.
 The personal information that we hold will be held securely in accordance with our internal security policy and the law.
 We will not share your information with any third party, either in the UK, EEA (European Economic Area) or outside this area unless required to do so by an order of a UK court.
 We may use technology to track the patterns of behaviour of visitors to our site or order processing.
 This can include using a “cookie” which would be stored on your browser.
 You can usually modify your browser to prevent this happening, although this may prevent online purchasing from being available to you.
 The information collected in this way can be used to identify you unless you modify your browser settings.

 If you have any questions/comments about privacy, you should contact us at: Good News Fellowship UK, c/o 9 Alderfen Close, Shelton Lock, Derby DE24 9QQ